Professor David Miller

 Understanding and Explaining Terrorism: Expertise in Practice

-This study uses an innovative, mixed method approach and will measure, compare and contrast the prominence of different terrorism experts in different domains, including academia, the media, the internet, the criminal justice system and the national and the international policy community.
+This study used an innovative, mixed method approach and will measure, compare and contrast the prominence of different terrorism experts in different domains, including academia, the media, the internet, the criminal justice system and the national and the international policy community.